Azure/azure-powershell/src/Network/Network/help/Get-AzNetworkManagerGroup.md

 # Get-AzNetworkManagerGroup

 ## SYNOPSIS
-Gets network group(s) in a network manager.
+Gets a network group in a network manager.

 ## SYNTAX